Table of Contents

 Now let’s look at the situation if you were the other driver dealing with an insurance provider refusing to pay.

-An insurance company will send an insurance adjuster to start assessing the damage and in many cases, the insurance adjusters will tell you that the insurance company is denying your injury claims unless you give in evidence.
+An insurance company will send an insurance adjuster to assess the damage insurance adjusters often will tell you that the insurance company denies your injury claims unless you provide evidence.

 Usually, an insurance adjuster will ask to record statements but never make the mistake of giving one.
 These are tactics that the company uses to delay your injury claim.
-Don’t wait and get an attorney who will protect your rights and fight for you.
+Don’t wait; get an attorney to protect your rights and fight for you.

-Buying time in the claims process is something these companies have gotten good at.
-They will send you to get documents and medical records to make a financial recovery, however, when you give them one document, they will send you to get another.
-It is best to let an attorney deal with the insurance carrier and get you the compensation you deserve.
+These companies have gotten good at buying time in the claims process.
+They will send you contract documents and medical records to make a financial recovery; however, when you give them one copy, they will send you to get another.
+Let an attorney deal with the insurance carrier and get you the compensation you deserve.

-Insurance companies have understood that getting private attorneys and investigators costs them a lot of money in attorney’s fees, instead, they hire legal professionals and set their own law firm to defend the insurers against claims.
+Insurance companies have understood that getting private attorneys and investigators costs them a lot of attorney’s fees.
+Instead, they hire legal professionals and set up their law firm to defend the insurers against claims.

 Not just that, insurance firms hire engineers and will argue that a car accident can not lead to such injuries unless there is a lot more property damage to the car.
 These are just a few things these companies do to “determine fault” and refuse to pay claims.

-The recommended course of action when an insurance company starts to delay the claims process for injured victims, file a lawsuit.
+When an insurance company starts to delay the claims process for injured victims, the recommended course of action is to file a lawsuit.

-You must have come across many paid attorney advertising or lawyer referral services, but you must do your own research on which attorney to go with.
-Having the right lawyer working on your case can definitely send shivers across the company.
+You must have come across many paid attorney advertising or lawyer referral services, but you must research which attorney to go with.
+Having the right lawyer working on your case can send shivers across the company.

 A simple written notice can work wonders.
-Insurance firms understand that lawsuits are bad publicity and they will try to do whatever they can to help resolve the matter.
-A strong law firm can even force the insurance firm to pay more and in certain situations, they will.
+Insurance firms understand that lawsuits are lousy publicity and will do whatever they can to help resolve the matter.
+A strong law firm can even force the insurance firm to pay more; in certain situations, they will.

-Not only will a lawyer ask for medical treatment bills compensation but also lost wages if applicable, punitive damages, and more to help you recover from your loss.
+Not only will a lawyer ask for medical treatment bills compensation but also lost wages, if applicable, punitive damages, and more to help you recover from your loss.
 In many situations, the insurance firm has a lot of control because they already have your money.
-However, having an expert legal team can take the case to a jury trial if need be.
+However, an expert legal team can take the case to a jury trial if necessary.

 Contact us at (213) 596-9642 and get a free consultation with our attorneys today!
 Feel free to use our convenient online website contact form today.